utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ### The README

 Every coding project should have a special file called a [README file](https://www.makeareadme.com/) which outlines what the project is and how to use it.
 It is often written in [Markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf), which is a text-based syntax that Github turns into pretty HTML when it is published, but is completely readable as text.
 It also has great support to show code, tables, lists and such.
 Here is a [cheatsheet of the syntax](https://commonmark.org/help/) and [10-minute tutorial](https://commonmark.org/help/tutorial/) you may find useful.
-For what it is worth, I write all lessons for this class in Markdown.
+For what it is worth, this document and all lessons for this class are written in Markdown.

 I want you to _always_ have a README file with your projects, and it should _always_ be called `README.md`.
 Yes, with capital letters for `README` and little-case letters for `.md`.
-It breaks filename convention because it is special.
+It breaks filename conventions because it is special.

 - Create the file first.
 I would recommend using the Terminal inside VS Code and doing `touch README.md`.
 (There are other ways, but get used to using `touch`).
 - The file now appears in the file explorer in VS Code on the left.
 You can click on that to open it.